ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ## Operation Structure

-Lets first have a look the the structure of a GraphQL query.
+Let's first have a look at the structure of a GraphQL query.

 ![GraphQL Query Structure](images/query-structure.png)